 A couple of former Tinder employees broke away from their roots to start up their own Tinder competitor – a new application called Bumble.

-So you may be wondering: what if you aren’t looking for girls?
+You may be wondering: what if you aren’t looking for girls?

 So in other words, Bumble will function identically to Tinder for gay men and lesbians.
-Since the app eliminates the new “girls go first” rule for same-sex matches, the unique aspects of Bumble no longer apply.
+Since the app eliminates the new “girls go first” rule for same-sex matches, the unique aspects of Bumble no longer pertain.

 Lesbians, on the other hand, would both be able to start a conversation and in that way, again, Bumble wouldn’t be different from any other apps that homosexual women already have access to.